piusnmuhumuza/software-engineering/softwareEngineering.md

 The Business Of Project Management is about understanding the management of project information, resourcing, costing and budgeting to deliver on-time, on-budget and in-scope project.
 Project management of software products can be loosely referred to as Software Project management.

+Software project management is the planning, managing and tracking of software development projects.
+While the deliverable might differ from other projects that produce tangible deliverables, the processes are basically the same as the management of any other type of project.

+It is a holistic approach to managing software projects with a business engineering mindset which focuses on the management of project information, resourcing, costing and budgeting to deliver on-time, on-budget and in-scope projects in Software Engineering.

+In Software projects management the _**Software Development Life Cycle (SDLC)**_ process(_Plan, Design, Implement, Test, Deploy, Maintain_ phases), often overlaps the traditional _**Project Management Life Cycle**_ process(_Initiation, Planning, Execution, Monitoring and Control, Closing_ project life cycle phases) and are managed together for successful software development.

-## Understanding risk and uncertainty in Software Project management
+### Understanding risk and uncertainty in Software Project management

 In the presence of uncertainty, making a decision about actions today that impact outcomes in the future require some mechanism for determining those outcomes in the absence of perfect information and this absence of information creates risk.

-### These decisions typically have one or more of the following characteristics:
+#### These decisions typically have one or more of the following characteristics:

-* **The Stakes** — The stakes are involved in the decision, such as costs, schedule, delivered capabilities and those impacts on business success or the meeting the objectives.
+- **The Stakes** — The stakes are involved in the decision, such as costs, schedule, delivered capabilities and those impacts on business success or the meeting the objectives.

-* **Complexity** — The ramifications of alternatives are difficult to understand the impact of the decision without detailed analysis.
+- **Complexity** — The ramifications of alternatives are difficult to understand the impact of the decision without detailed analysis.

-* **Uncertainty** — Uncertainty in key inputs creates uncertainty in the outcome of the decision alternatives and points to risks that may need to be managed.
+- **Uncertainty** — Uncertainty in key inputs creates uncertainty in the outcome of the decision alternatives and points to risks that may need to be managed.

-* **Multiple Attributes** — Larger numbers of attributes cause a larger need for formal analysis.
+- **Multiple Attributes** — Larger numbers of attributes cause a larger need for formal analysis.

-* **Diversity of Stakeholders** — Attention is warranted to clarify objectives and formulate performance measures when the set of stakeholders reflects a diversity of values, preferences, and perspectives.
+- **Diversity of Stakeholders** — Attention is warranted to clarify objectives and formulate performance measures when the set of stakeholders reflects a diversity of values, preferences, and perspectives.

-### Event Risks and Non-Event Risks
+#### Event Risks and Non-Event Risks

 If you limit your risk identification to event risks only, you will not proactively manage all risks that could affect the success of your project – and you will end up taking risks without knowing it.
 When most people talk about uncertainty and risk in projects, they are thinking only about uncertain future events that could have a negative (or positive) effect on achievement of their project objectives.
 However, risk includes much more than threats or opportunities to deliverables, the project schedule or budget.